floriank/blog/content/post/using-phoenix-with-docker-addendum-exrm.md

 System.get_env("MIX_ENV") == "prod"
 ```

-It's a subtle thing, but as of now, running the application will fail because of that.
+It's a subtle thing, but running the application will fail because of that.

 <a name="so-were-going-to-ignore-imagemagick"></a>
 ## So, we're going to ignore ImageMagick?